-Coming to the University of Chicago is the first-ever Logan Center Bluesfest, and it’s bringing a full musical, educational, and interactive experience this weekend, October 13 – 15.
+Coming to the University of Chicago is the second annual Logan Center Bluesfest, and it’s bringing a full musical, educational, and interactive experience this weekend, October 19 – 21.

-Placing the spotlight on the South Side of Chicago’s rich history of blues music and culture, this inaugural, annual event welcomes artists both local and national, professional and amateur, and of all ages to enjoy live performances, play in jam sessions, and participate in free workshops and seminars such as photography exhibitions and film screenings.
+Placing the spotlight on the South Side of Chicago’s rich history of blues music and culture, this event at the Reva and David Logan Center for the Arts welcomes artists both local and national, professional and amateur, and of all ages to enjoy live performances, play in jam sessions, and participate in free workshops and seminars such as photography exhibitions and film screenings.
 To top it off, tasty BBQ will be served to complete the bluesy mood.

 Make reservations now to attend the various free events taking place at Logan Center Bluesfest – what’s sure to be a fantastic community celebration year after year.
 Check out the complete schedule of events here.

 Featured Image Credit: Logan Center Bluesfest Facebook

 After graduating from the U of I with a Bachelor’s in English, Courtney hit the ground running.
 A lifelong passion for writing (oddly foreshadowed by a tendency to live on streets named after dead British authors) is what drives her professional endeavors.
 When she’s not at her desk with headphones in, cranking out articles on Chicago’s music, dining, and nightlife scenes, you can usually find her at concerts around the city, watching horror movies, psyching herself into going to the gym, or obsessing over scented candles.